nataliadelrey/MS_SpatialTranscriptomics/README.md

 # Transcriptome analysis with spatial resolution for the study of sex differences in multiple sclerosis

-## Master's Thesis in Bioinformatics
+## Master's Thesis in Bioinformatics - Universitat de València

-This repository contains all the code and resources used for the spatial transcriptomic analysis of multiple sclerosis (MS) tissue samples and healthy control tissue, focusing on sex differences and using the workflow integrated in the [`Giotto`](https://drieslab.github.io/Giotto_website/) package.
+This repository contains all the code and resources used for the spatial transcriptomic analysis of multiple sclerosis (MS) lesion tissue samples and healthy control tissue, focusing on sex differences and using the workflow integrated in the R package [`Giotto`](https://drieslab.github.io/Giotto_website/).